mekas/mb1313600022/1313617032/README.md

 ## Features

--  **Food Nutrition Finder**, where user can find about nutritional values of food.
+-  **Food Nutrition Finder**, where users can find about nutritional values of food.
 User can also do a multiple input search
 -  **Calorie Calculator**, make a calculation about users recommended calorie intake in a day based on height, weight, age, and activity
 -  **Daily Recipe**, a list of healty daily recipe food

+## Data Source

+The nutritional data will be fetch from [edamam nutritional api](https://developer.edamam.com/edamam-nutrition-api).
+Their free tier have some limitations like

+-  400 recipes hit / month
+-  10 recipes hit / minute

 ## Initial Wireframe